Computably totally disconnected locally compact groups: Uniqueness of computable presentations

-\begin{remark}[Computable duality between t.d.l.c.\ groups and meet groupoids] \cite[Section~4]{LogicBlog:20}, to be published in a separate paper, axiomatizes the class $\mathbf M$ of countable meet groupoids $\+ W$ that are isomorphic to $\+ W(G)$ for some t.d.l.c.\ group~$G$.
+\begin{remark}[\emph{Computable duality between t.d.l.c.\ groups and meet groupoids}] The post~\cite[Section~4]{LogicBlog:20} axiomatizes the class $\mathbf M$ of countable meet groupoids $\+ W$ that are isomorphic to $\+ W(G)$ for some t.d.l.c.\ group~$G$.
 Note that \cref{def:Gof} of $\+ G_{\text{comp}}( \+ W)$ makes sense for any meet groupoid $\+ W$ with domain~$\NN$.
 Besides some basic algebraic axioms on meet groupoids (such as saying that different left cosets of the same subgroup are disjoint), one needs an axiom ensuring local compactness of $\+ G_{\text{comp}}( \+ W)$: there is a subgroup $K$ such that each subgroup $U \sub K$ has only finitely many left cosets contained in $K$.
 Furthermore, one needs to say that the map $\aaa_{\+ W} \colon \+ W \to \wt{\+ W}$ in \cref{cl:aaaW} is onto.
 In general, this could fail: consider the meet groupoid obtained from a computable copy of $\+ W(\ZZ_p)$ by deleting all cosets of subgroup of the form $p^{2i+1} \ZZ_p$: its double dual $\+ W$ is isomorphic to $\+ W(\ZZ_p)$.
 The required ``completeness axiom" avoiding this situation, called CLC in \cite[Section~4]{LogicBlog:20}, states that if $N \in \+ W$ is normal (i.e., each left coset of $N$ is also a right coset), and $\+ S \sub L(N)$ is finite and closed under inverse and product, then there is a subgroup $V \in \+ W$ such that $C \sub V \lra C \in \+ S$.
-(These axioms are sufficiently simple to imply that $\mathbf M$ is an arithmetical class in the sense of descriptive set theory.)
+(These axioms are sufficiently simple to imply that $\mathbf M$ is an arithmetical class.)
 Using the methods to prove \cref{thm:compCrit} one can proceed to showing that the operators $\+ W_{\text{comp}}$ and $\+ G_{\text{comp}}$, restricted to the Haar computable meet groupoids in $\mathbf M$, are inverses of each other.
-That is, their compositions $\+ G_{\text{comp}} \circ \+ W_{\text{comp}}$ and $\+ W_{\text{comp}} \circ \+ G_{\text{comp}}$ lead to a computable copy of the original structure that is computably isomorphic to it. \end{remark}
+That is, composing one with the other leads to a computable copy of the original structure that is computably isomorphic to it. \end{remark}